fch-yk/k8s_02_Django/README.md

 where `django-db` is a release name;

-- Verify that the `django-db-postgresql-0` pod is running:
+- Verify that the `django-db-postgresql-0` pod is running and ready:

 ```bash
 kubectl get pods